jmix-edu/jmixpm-flow-base/README.md

 - List and Detail views for JPA entities
 - Liquibase changelogs for init and fill data model - 3 Users, 2 Projects with 3 Tasks in each (6 Tasks in total)

-Project may be used as a basic Flow project for all trainings (almost all at least)
+Project may be used as a basic Flow project for trainings:

+* Emailing in Jmix
+* Using Jmix Stidio efficientky